 How to avoid plagiarism

-- Credit the original author in the text and reference list
+- Credit the original author in an in-text citation and reference list.

 Paraphrasing vs. quoting